Average of13%

 Beekeeper and Soy Farmer

 “At the end of the season, the feedback from all participants was great.
 We will definitely continue and extend this initiative”, reflects Maurício do Carmo Fernandes, BASF Stewardship and Sustainability Manager for Agriculture Solutions in Brazil.
 To encourage the adoption of these successful practices between beekeepers and farmers in the region, an information booklet and a distance-learning course based on the study results are planned.
-“It creates a win-win situation – and benefits the planet”, concludes Maurício.
+“It creates a win-win situation”, concludes Maurício, where biodiversity and productivity go together with the benefit for both.

 “It creates a win-win situation – and benefits the planet.”